What is a Cardiologist?

 What Does a Cardiologist Do?

-Whether the cardiologist sees you in the office or in the hospital, he or she will review your medical history and perform a physical examination which may include checking your blood pressure, weight, heart, lungs, and blood vessels.
+Whether the cardiologist sees you in the office or in the hospital, he or she will review your medical history and perform a physical examination that may include checking your blood pressure, weight, heart, lungs, and blood vessels.
 Some problems may be diagnosed by your symptoms and the doctor’s findings when you are examined.
-You may need additional tests such as an ECG, x-ray, or blood test.
+You may need additional tests such as an ECG, X-ray, or blood test.
 Other problems will require more specialized testing.
 Your cardiologist may recommend lifestyle changes or medicine.
 Each patient’s case is unique.

 Via our Patient Stories videos, you can experience real-life stories of heart patients, and how they have worked closely with their cardiologists, families and health care team to achieve the best heart health possible.

 What Kinds of Tests May the Cardiologist Recommend or Perform?

 - Echocardiogram—a soundwave picture to look at the structure and function of the heart.

 - Ambulatory ECG—a recording during activity to look for abnormal heart rhythms.

 - Exercise test—a study to measure your heart’s performance and limitations.